VolosuninEgor/summer2024/ReportСard.md

 # Report card by day

+## June 22-23
+A new course of study.
+The next week is experimental, I will actively study in the morning, in the evening at a fixed time, rest, reading.
+I will look at my health and draw conclusions.
+I will mainly teach algorithms and data structures in C++, the ultimate goal is to enroll in And prepare for the Olympiads on Yandex Education.

 ## June 21
 I've been in the village for two weeks, rethinking some things.
 I'm putting off the fromthetransistor course for now and starting to learn algorithms and Olympiad programming.
 I do three days of prog, three days of math, one rest.
 I have read, so far, half of the book "Think like a mathematician", I will try to apply the methods described there in practice, the rest of this week I will whistle the notes of the summary of the book and the gradual completion